Parents of kids who are diagnosed with a chronic

 common table salt.

-and talk to your doctor or a dietitian about the sodium content of various foods.
+talk to your doctor or a dietitian about the sodium content of various foods.
+Consult

-Consult your nephrologist about an appropriate diet that meets your child's need for
+your nephrologist about an appropriate diet that meets your child's need for calories

-your child sweat, which will get rid of excess fluid and flush out toxins through
+child sweat, which will get rid of excess fluid and flush out toxins through the skin.

-the skin.
 Keep TV and video games to a minimum and encourage physical activity instead.
+Walking

-training make bones stronger and stimulate muscles and nerves that can help ease
+make bones stronger and stimulate muscles and nerves that can help ease "restless

-"restless leg syndrome" and other nervous system problems sometimes associated with
+leg syndrome" and other nervous system problems sometimes associated with kidney disease.

 Beyond these physical concerns, kids should be encouraged to express their feelings.